A formal Secretary of State hearing is necessary if the state revokes your Illinois driver’s license based on two or more charges of DUI.

 A formal hearing is a process with the Illinois Secretary of State which allows a person to request the reinstatement of his or her driving privileges.

-To begin with, you must request a formal hearing in advance and pay a $50.00 fee.
+First, you must request a formal hearing in advance and pay a $50.00 fee.
 After the state processes your request and you pay the fee, the Secretary of State will schedule a hearing approximately five to seven weeks in advance.
 The hearing will take place at one of the five locations that provide hearings.
 You get to select your location.
-The locations include Chicago at 17 N. State Street, Suite 1200, Chicago, Illinois 60602; Joliet at 54 N. Ottawa Street, 4th Floor, Joliet, Illinois 60432; Springfield at Howlett Building, Room 212, Springfield, Illinois 62756; and Mt.
-Vernon at 218 S. 12th Street, Mt.
+The locations include 17 N. State Street, Suite 1200, Chicago, Illinois 60602; 54 N. Ottawa Street, 4th Floor, Joliet, Illinois 60432; Howlett Building, Room 212, Springfield, Illinois 62756; and 218 S. 12th Street, Mt.
 Vernon, Illinois 62864.
 You can obtain a Formal Hearing Request form HERE.

 There will be a hearing officer and an attorney representing the Illinois Secretary of State.
-Furthermore, there will also be you and your attorney.
+Additionally, you and your attorney will be present.